 - Open Bitdefender.

-- Go to Policies and choose Create new Policy menu – it’s located on the left side of main Bitdefender Management Console.
+- Go to Policies and choose Create new Policy from the left side of the main Bitdefender Management Console.

 - Double-click on Device Scanning.

 - Now, from that window choose how to handle a new, or an existing, USB connection from your antivirus.